visualopsholdings/i2c/README.md

 ```

+## Using the examples

+Each example is named appropriately for what it does, and to get them all to build, put this
+whole i2c folder into the "libraries" folder in your Arduion Sketch Directory.
+You can find
+this in Preferences, or Settings on the macintosh.

 ## Tiny LOGO

 Ok.
 So you've written all this code, you can send various commands to your Arduino to